gordonwatts/hep-programming-hints/servicex-hints.md

 Notes:

 - Quantities returned from servicex should be in units most people use at the LHC - GeV, meters, etc. Please convert from whatever the units of the input files are in.
+- NEVER nest a dictionary inside another dictionary.
+That will for sure cause a servicex crash.

 ## A Simple Full Example